quentinsteinke/AssetToolset/README.md

 *   Duplicate objects
 *   Add custom split normals to all objects
-*   Combine objects based on parent"# Export-Combine-Blender-Addon" "# Export-Combine-Blender-Addon"
+*   Combine objects based on parent